TIMOTHY P. CHINARIS (email firstname.lastname@example.org)

 Professor Chinaris was Ethics Director of the Florida Bar from 1989-1997.
 His responsibilities included managing the Bar's popular "ethics hotline" service, which answers more than 20,000 phone calls per year from Florida lawyers.

 Active in professional organizations, Professor Chinaris is immediate past chair of the Florida Bar Committee on Professionalism and the Alabama State Bar Non-Resident Members Section.
-He is a member of the Florida Bar Professional Ethics Committee, the Florida Supreme Court Commission on Professionalism, the Florida Bar Committee on Professionalism, the Tennessee Bar Association Ethics and Professional Responsibility Committee, the Executive Council of the Tennessee Bar Association General Practice, Solo, and Small Firm Section, the Alabama State Bar UPL Committee, and the Alabama State Bar Non-Resident Members Section Executive Council.
+He is a member of the Florida Bar Professional Ethics Committee, the Florida Supreme Court Commission on Professionalism, the Florida Bar Committee on Professionalism, the Tennessee Bar Association Ethics and Professional Responsibility Committee, the Executive Council of the Tennessee Bar Association General Practice, Solo, and Small Firm Section, the Alabama State Bar UPL Committee, the Alabama State Bar Lawyer Referral Board of Trustees Committee, and the Alabama State Bar Non-Resident Members Section Executive Council.

 Additionally, Professor Chinaris previously served as Commissioner on the Alabama Ethics Commission, chair of the Florida Bar Professional Ethics Committee, past president of the Florida Bar Out of State Division, member and chair of the Alabama State Bar Disciplinary Rules and Enforcement Committee, and chair of the Alabama State Bar Non-Resident Members Section, and member of the Alabama State Bar UPL Committee.
 He has served on state bar unauthorized practice of law committees in Alabama, Florida, and Virginia.
 He is a Trustee of the Florida Supreme Court Historical Society and is on the National Advisory Board of the Theodore Roosevelt Association.